 One thing that we as DIY filmmakers dream of; is money and exposure.
 To be the next viral hit.
-To be encumbered with sponsorship offers.
+To be burdened with sponsorship offers.
 The following is a recollection of my five-year journey on a project that always seemed like it was about to explode but ended up shortening out.
-If you’re about to embark on a creative journey, the following is a must read to avoid the pitfalls that I entered.
+If you’re about to embark on a creative journey, the following is a must-read to avoid the pitfalls that I entered.

-Since then the project has expanded five-fold; I’ve been invited to different parts of the world to showcase the project, other members of the team and I have appeared on local and international radio along with local and national newspapers, we raised $19,200 for our crowdfunding campaign, we were also in talks with a production company to film a documentary around our journey, and I’ve received one enquiry and one offer from international studios.
-I think about the offer at least a few times a month and how it might have changed my life if I had handed over the reins of Grim to a different party and faded into the darkness as nothing more as a ghost writer.
+Since then, the project has expanded five-fold; I’ve been invited to different parts of the world to showcase the project, other members of the team and I have appeared on local and international radio along with local and national newspapers, we raised $19,200 for our crowdfunding campaign, we were also in talks with a production company to film a documentary around our journey, and I’ve received one inquiry and one offer from international studios.
+I think about the proposal at least a few times a month and how it might have changed my life if I had handed over the reins of Grim to a different party and faded into the darkness as nothing more as a ghostwriter.

-To put it simply, there have been a lot of highs with this project, and I along with a lot of other people would have expected it to have been completed by now.
-There has been a recurring theme of failure with this project, and when everyone gives it their all, questions need to be asked about why does this keeps failing?
+To put it simply, there have been many highs with this project, and I, along with a lot of other people, would have expected it to have been completed by now.
+There has been a recurring theme of failure with this project, and when everyone gives it their all, questions need to be asked about why this keeps failing?

 I think it comes down to four things, all of which correlate with one another.

-Falling back a few months from the campaign launch, we’re in the snowy winter of 2011, at that very moment in time the average age of the team was only 21.5 years old.
-A lot of us didn’t really see how important money was, perhaps the idea of doing this without a goal of making profit doomed us from the start.
-However, we were really convinced that trying to make any sort of profit from the series would cloud our ambition and judgement.
-After all everything that had been achieved so far—which had been very well received—had been built on that mindset, so what could go wrong?
+When I first decided to gun for a crowdfunding campaign, the team’s average age was only 21.5 years old.
+Many of us didn’t see how important money was; perhaps the idea of doing this without a goal of making a profit doomed us from the start.
+However, we were really convinced that trying to make any profit from the series would cloud our ambition and judgment.
+After all, everything that had been achieved so far—which had been very well received—had been built on that mindset, so what could go wrong?

 Actors have emailed me about this series by the dozen, and I’ve met some wonderfully talented people over the years, many of which I now have the pleasure of calling my friends.
-Still, with unpaid work you are not able to say to someone that they need to remain on this project until it’s completed.
+Still, with unpaid work, you cannot say to someone that they need to remain on this project until it’s completed.
 Life goes on.
-Ultimately the project was my dream first and foremost, everyone else still had their dreams to follow, and for a small project with a following just under 1,000 people (at the time) it wasn’t enough to stop someone moving away when greater pastures were calling.
-‘Go and follow your dreams, thank you so much for helping mine up until this point, until we meet again’, was as much as I could say.
+Ultimately, the project was my dream.
+First and foremost, everyone else still had their dreams to follow.
+For a small project with a following of just under 1,000 people (at the time), it wasn’t enough to stop someone from moving away when greater pastures were calling.
+‘Go and follow your dreams.
+Thank you so much for helping me up until this point, until we meet again, was as much as I could say.